ipfs/roadmap/README.md

 The 2019 priorities are all geared to grow our maturity as a project, increase our adoption and community, and set ourselves up for the future.
 To be successful, we need to level-up our ability to land complete, polished, and accessible improvements that meet our user's needs for stability, scalability, privacy, and security.
 We need to keep growing intelligently, both by the types of communities that can help us accelerate growth and by the number of users they can help us reach.
 And we need to set ourselves up with the understanding and capabilities to reach our future goals for the project and scale our impact.

-We designed a sorting function to help us identify which goals 1) we could focus on landing end-to-end in 2019, 2) that would bring valuable new partners and users into our community, and 3) that would set us up for future goals while delivering near-term value.
+We designed a sorting function to help us identify goals that 1) we can land end-to-end in 2019, 2) will bring new partners and users into the community, and 3) will set us up for future goals while delivering near-term value.

 **Sorting Function Explanation**